 Open: Presently closed for refurbishing

 There are of course many more museums and venues of historic and cultural importance to explore in Malaysia, Thailand, Singapore and beyond.
-However, these 7 Southeast Asian museums have intrigued me the most thus far.
+However, these 7 Southeast Asia museums have intrigued me the most thus far.
 If you have the opportunity to visit any of them I’d love to hear your opinions.
-And if you have any other interesting Southeast Asian museums to recommend, please share in the comments below.
+And if you have any other interesting Southeast Asia museums to recommend, please share in the comments below.